Bochicchio3/Rover_SGN/src/icaro_uwb/README.md

 ## 1. Anchors ID and coordinates

-This is where you must upload the coordinates resulting from auto calibration or manual calibration Make sure that anchor_ids are correct.
+This is where you must upload the coordinates.
+If for any reason you need to upload coordinates manually, upload new measurements here.
+Make sure that anchor_ids are correct.
 BE AWARE that some of the anchor may not work.
 The reliable anchors are: 0x6902, 0x6e7a, 0x6e44, 0x6e6c
 ```